 If you have a good social media following it would be worth creating a number of posts promoting both the landing page and the blog articles.
 Use the Google Campaign URL Builder to ensure you can track social media traffic in Analytics.

-Depending upon the platform, you may want to create multiple posts.
+Depending upon the platform, you may want to create multiple social media posts.
 For example, because of the dynamic nature of Twitter, it’s acceptable to repeat the same or similar post a number of times, whereas with Facebook or LinkedIn this may appear spammy.

 If the blog posts you have created are not time-related, you can schedule them many weeks in advance.
 It's good practice to plan your social media well in advance.

 The aim of your landing pages and content offer is not just to get new people into the funnel, but to further engage with people that are on your existing list.
 Make sure that you are emailing to let them know about your latest piece of content and how it will help, or to let them know about your latest blog posts that they may find of interest.